nrkno/nrkno-sanity-libs/packages/sanity-plugin-nrkno-schema-structure/README.md

 [option driven design](https://github.com/nrkno/nrkno-sanity-libs/blob/master/packages/sanity-plugin-nrkno-odd-utils/docs/option-driven-design.md)._

 **nrkno-schema-structure**
 allows schemas to use a declarative approach to Sanity Studio structure, by configuring a `customStructure` field in `document` schemas.

-This lib uses and extends DocumentSchema from [nrkno-sanity-typesafe-schemas](https://github.com/nrkno/nrkno-sanity-libs/tree/master/packages/nrkno-sanity-typesafe-schemas#nrknrkno-sanity-typesafe-schemas).
+This lib uses and extends DocumentDefinition from [nrkno-sanity-typesafe-schemas](https://github.com/nrkno/nrkno-sanity-libs/tree/master/packages/nrkno-sanity-typesafe-schemas#nrknrkno-sanity-typesafe-schemas).
-It is recommended to use @nrk/nrkno-sanity-typesafe-schemas when creating schemas, so this lib can be used in a typesafe manner.
+It is recommended to use sanity when creating schemas, so this lib can be used in a typesafe manner.

 ## At-a-glance